 17 May to 30 August 2021

 In Portraits of a Marriage the Holburne presents, for the very first time, ten sculptures which depict – in characteristically entertaining, abstract but honest form – the artist and his wife at different stages of their life together during more than 40 years of marriage.
-The series began in 1978 with Mr and Mrs Arnolfini and culminated last year (2020) with Mr and Mrs Pope Dead and Buried, which was made in the shadow of Janet Pope’s terminal cancer.
+The series began in 1978 with Mr and Mrs Arnolfini and culminated last year (2020) with Mr and Mrs Pope Dead and Buried, which was made in the shadow of the late Janet Pope’s terminal cancer.

 The exhibition encapsulates Nicholas Pope’s personal development over five decades, exploring a variety of psychological states and the nature of his relationship with Janet in sculptures of wood, metal, glass, ceramic and shrunken wool.
 Many of the sculptures have a related drawing, which will be displayed alongside the corresponding sculpture.

 One of the later pieces in the series, Mr and Mrs Pope, Knitted, Shrunk and Hung (2012) is a somewhat shocking sight.
 Pope knitted the abstract representations of himself and Janet in pink mohair wool, apparently while watching evening TV, before shrinking the woollies in the extra hot-wash cycle of his washing machine and sewing the works into flattering forms.
 “We are both female and male, we have holes and phalluses” he once said to a bemused journalist observing Mrs Pope’s knitted flaccid protrusions and Mr Pope’s pink welcoming orifices.
 Closer consideration, however, reveals a gentle harmony between the two figures, with the pair suspended from the same beam, perhaps signifying the ‘ties that bind’ couples together or even just hanging like clothes on a hook.